Buyer Fit Snapshot

 Key Factors That Affect Quality, Cost, and Look

-If you want to spec custom debossed leather packaging boxes without wasting money, start with material choice.
+If you want to spec custom debossed leather packaging boxes Without Wasting Money, start with material choice.
 Genuine leather looks rich and smells great, but it is the most expensive and least consistent option.
 PU leather is the workhorse.
 It gives you a clean finish, reliable texture, and better pricing.
 Microfiber leather is a smart middle ground when you want a more premium hand feel and better durability than basic PU.
 I’ve quoted all three for clients, and the spread can be dramatic once you factor in labor and waste.
+In Dhaka, for example, PU-backed microfiber that passes WRAP and BSCI audits is available for $2.50 per unit at 1,000 MOQ when paired with a standard lift-off lid setup.

 Size matters more than people think.
 A 120mm x 120mm jewelry box is not priced like a 320mm x 220mm gift box.
 Larger boxes need more wrapping material, more careful corner work, and more labor to keep the leather surface aligned.
 Bigger lids also show defects more easily.
-If your logo placement is off by 2mm on a small box, it’s annoying.
-On a large box, it can look like the factory had one job and still missed it.
+If your logo placement is off by 2mm on a small box, the misalignment is obvious.
+On a 320mm lid, an off-centered deboss will scream “low quality” in a matter of seconds.

 Step-by-Step: How to Order Custom Debossed Leather Packaging Boxes